cakephp/docs/en/development/exceptions.rst

 Creating your own exception handler gives you full control over the exception handling process.
-The class you choose should be loaded in your ``app/Config/bootstrap.php``, so its available to handle any exceptions.
+The class you choose should be loaded in your ``app/Config/bootstrap.php``, so it's available to handle any exceptions.
 You can define the handler as any callback type.
 By settings ``Exception.handler`` CakePHP will ignore all other Exception settings.
 A sample custom exception handling setup could look like::